-If a table has maybe 5000 or 500000 or 5000000000 records and requirement is to find the total row count of this table, then most of the Database Developer always executes COUNT(*) for this row count.
+If a table has a 5000 or 500000 or 5000000000 records and the requirement is to find the total row count of the table, most of the Database Developer always executes COUNT(*) for getting the row count.

-I have found that many of our team members also execute COUNT(*), but just imagine that table has 5000000000 rows so your COUNT(*) will take a lot time to return a result.
+I found that many of our team members also execute COUNT(*), but just imagine that table has 5000000000 rows and COUNT(*) is taking a long time for getting the number of records.

-The counting rows in such a big table are always created performance issue and it’s also required I/O operation.
+The counting of the rows in such a big table always creates the performance issue and its also required I/O operation.

 My COUNT (*) returns a result after 8 to 10 minutes and also taken 10% to 25% CPU and Memory.

-After this, I have found row count from statistical table and it’s taken not even 1 second.
+After this, I found row count from the statistical table, and it didn’t take even one second.

-You should configure auto-vacuum and analyze on this table.
+You should configure auto-vacuum and analyze on the table.

-I execute vacuum and analyze on this table and now my count is same.
-But any how DBA can figure this maintenance task in routine activity.
+I executed vacuum and analyze on the table, and now my count is same.

-I suggest you to please use statistical table for row count.
+I would suggest, please use the statistical table for the row counts.

-I am providing two different scripts to find the roughly row count in PostgreSQL.
+I am providing two different scripts for finding the rough row count in the PostgreSQL.

 SELECT reltuples::bigint AS EstimatedCount